Belloche/DraftShare/Journal.md

 3/2/2021

 I created the database for the project, now for the DAO.
 Will update this entry when it is completed.

+Week 8
+3/9/2021

+I missed this entry when I was working, but I have deployed the project to AWS.
+I also fleshed out the home page a bit and the thumbnail on the site is data from the database on AWS.
+The Full Draft page is still hardcoded but I will be getting to that.
+Next week when I get back from my vacation I will be implementing a login for Checkpoint 3.